eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

  })
 ```

-You should have access to two new functions that whill allow you to debug tests,
+You should have access to two new functions that will help you debug tests,
 together with the [previously mentioned](#run-and-debug-code) commands you should
 be able to set breakpoints and debug normally.